Rustem/toychain/README.md

 ## Remaining Todos
 1. Signing block with miner's private key (doing)
-2. Leader election among miners (very simple, but allows only one node to mine)
+2. Leader election among miners (very simple, but allows only one node to mine) (done)
 3. Deploy and check on two servers (doing)